AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

     SlotName = SlotValue

-where SlotName is one of the named slots in the structure defining the object’s state.
+where SlotName is one of the named slots in the structure defining the object's state.
 These slots are determined by the class to which the object belongs, and may be slots from the state-schema of the immediate class parent, or may also be slots from any of the state-schemata of ancestor classes.
-The intent of the values equation is to enable the programmer to specify local slots, as well as to prescribe initial values for some of the object’s slots (both local and/or inherited) when it is created.
+The intent of the values equation is to enable the programmer to specify local slots, as well as to prescribe initial values for some of the object's slots (both local and/or inherited) when it is created.

 When a global atomic name for the object is needed, one includes an equation of